 1. I would like to adjust when I offer a callback during a holiday.

 Typically, companies will have shortened hours during a holiday, or possibly even be closed.
 If your contact center has shortened business hours, you probably want to alter when the callback option is offered.
 Sure, you can make the adjustment manually.
-But wouldn’t it be much more advantageous if your callback system was intelligent enough to make the change for you automatically?
+But wouldn’t it be much more advantageous if your call back software was intelligent enough to make the change for you automatically?

 2. I’d like to stop someone from requesting additional callbacks if they already have a callback pending.